Adam Smith (basketball): Professional career

 Smith started his professional career with the Italian club Roseto.
-He was the second leading scorer of Serie B Basket, averaging 23,6 points per game.
+He was the second leading scorer of Serie A2, averaging 23,6 points per game.

 During the 2017–18 season, Smith played for four clubs.
 He started the season with Élan Chalon.
 On November 19, 2017, he joined Socar Petkim, where he stayed until February.
 He then played with Pallacanestro Orzinuovi and Orlandina Basket until the end of the season.
 In 2018 he joined Ravenna, where he averaged 23.9 points, 4.1 rebounds and 2.9 assists per game.

 On August 28, 2019, Smith signed with Greek club PAOK.
 Smith emerged as the MVP for the 14th fixture of the Greek Basket League after an important 101-84 victory over Aris.
 On February 19, 2020 Smith left PAOK due to late payments and a breach of contract.

 Smith then signed with Ionikos Nikaias on September 18, 2020.
 In 14 games with the Greek team, he averaged 16.1 points, 2.1 rebounds, and 4.4 assists.
 On March 12, 2021, Smith transferred to Polish club Zielona Góra, replacing the injured Nikos Pappas.

 On July 27, 2021, he has signed with Merkezefendi Belediyesi Denizli Basket of the Basketbol Süper Ligi.

 On December 16, 2021, he signed with Hapoel Holon of the Israel Basketball Premier League.

+On March 10, 2025, he signed with Split.